utdata/rwdir/docs/08-tidy.md

 - Use the Files pane to create a new folder called `data-raw` so we have a place to save our data.
 - Now use **Cmd-option-R** (or go to Run > Run All) to run the notebook.

-Running that notebook will download three years of data from Travis County and save it to your project.
-We'll spend some time in class explaining what is happening in that notebook, but it is all documented there.
+Running that notebook will download three years of data from Travis County establishments and save it into your `data-raw` folder in your project.
+How that is done is all documented in that notebook, but we may spend some time in class explaining going over it.

 ## Create an explore notebook

 Now that we have data we don't have to download it again.
-Let's create a new notebook to import and explore it (and learn Tidyr while we are at it).
+Let's create a new RNotebook to import and explore it (and learn Tidyr while we are at it).

 - Create a new RNotebook.
 Save the file as `02-mixbev-explore.Rmd`.
 - Update the title in the metadata.